 - Determine the intervals between the counts.

-- Find out the number of days or time required to count by taking the draft of a list of inventories in the stock.
+- Find out the number of days or time required to count by taking the stock’s draft of a list of inventories.

 - Schedule the date for processing the inventory count.
-Make sure that the days you will be choosing will affect your typical work process negligibly.
+Make sure that the days you choose will affect your typical work process negligibly.

-- Assign at least two people to do this process.
-An experienced, familiar with the warehouse person to count and another one to record the quantity.
+- Assign at least two people to do this process—an experienced person familiar with the warehouse person to count and another to record the quantity.

-- Give training to the staff if they are new to the inventory counting process.
+- Train the staff if they are new to the inventory counting process.

 - Inform the outside partners and staff in the company in advance.
 Share the scheduling date and time with them.

-- If you assign more employees to do the process as your inventory is more, make teams so that each group contains a new person and experienced employees.
+- If you assign more employees to do the process as your inventory is more, make teams, so each group contains a new person and experienced employees.

 - Arrange the necessary stationeries and equipment to perform the process.